-If you are only interested in white people's history, then you may enjoy Settlement to City - A History of Moe & Newborough, which has just been revised and republished by Moe & District Historical Society.
+If you are interested in white people's history, then you may enjoy Settlement to City - A History of Moe & Newborough, which has just been revised and republished by Moe & District Historical Society.

 It is a history of the white people who have lived in the Moe district from 1846 until about the 1970s.
 The author, Graham Goulding, also gives a brief summary of white people's activities in Moe and Newborough since the late 1900s.
 There are interesting photos and excerpts from articles and letters from the 1800s and 1900s, all about and by white men and to a lesser extent, white women.
 There are stories about the different farms that the white people cleared of trees, the buildings they built and the cricket teams they played in, and the lake - now Edward Hunter Reserve - that white people swam in.

 In Settlement to City - A History of Moe & Newborough there are two paragraphs about the Gunaikurnai people; they appear on page 3.

 Goulding states that when the first settlers arrived in the 'Mowie Swamp district in 1846, 'the Gunaikurnai peoples... had been in the area for more than 20,000 years'.
 The swamp 'provided an endless supply of food' and 'plenty of evidence of aboriginal camps was found'.
 Goulding goes on to state that the Gunaikurnai population 'declined' by 90% between the 1830s and the 1860s and that in the 1860s that the Gunaikurnai people began to experience the 'ravages of change' caused by European settlement on their lands.

 The author tells us the remaining Gunaikurnai people were sent to missions far away in eastern Gippsland in the 1860s.
 That is the last mention of Gunaikurnai people in this history of the Moe area.